-- WIS for Executive Management services; WIS has experience of the issues arising in operating a multi-manager structure, and manages and monitors the outsourced structure and relationships, provides commentary on investment issues and provides marketing services including the management and administration of a share savings plan.
-The Executive Manager reports to the Board on key aspects at all Board meetings as well as drawing attention as required to matters requiring non-routine review by the Board; - BNP Paribas Securities Services for investment accounting and administration; - JP Morgan Chase Bank, N.A. for investment custody services; - Link Market Services Limited for company secretarial services (through Link Company Matters Limited); and - the Company also takes specialist advice on regulatory and compliance issues and, as required, procures legal, investment consulting, financial and tax advice.
+- WIS for Executive Management services; WIS has experience of the issues arising in operating a multi-manager structure, and manages and monitors the outsourced structure and relationships, provides commentary on investment issues and provides marketing services.
+The Executive Manager reports to the Board on key aspects at all Board meetings as well as drawing attention as required to matters requiring nonroutine review by the Board; - BNP Paribas Securities Services for investment accounting and administration; - JP Morgan Chase Bank, N.A. for investment custody services; - Link Market Services Limited for company secretarial services (through Link Company Matters Limited); - the Company also takes specialist advice on regulatory and compliance issues and, as required, procures legal, investment consulting, financial and tax advice;